maythe4th

 You can keep building bigger data Death Stars.

-You can keep hoping the next warehouse, lakehouse, mesh-house, lake-fabric-graph-house, or blockchain-powered-regret-house finally makes centralization work.
+You can keep hoping the next warehouse, lakehouse, mesh-house, lake-context-graph-house, or blockchain-powered-regret-house finally makes centralization work.

 Or you can admit what your data team already knows: